 Main Issue Sub Issue Summary of Main Issues Raised Proposed Response to Main Issues Raised Recommendation Housing Land Question 8 Preferred Option (Support) Some of the responses have included detailed comments in relation to question 8: The contributor agrees with the preferred option subject to encouragement of prompt development of gap sites and emerging gap sites.
 (290) The contributor agrees with any proposal to create additional housing sites to generate business and employment in the current economic climate.
 (226, 2 of 2) The contributor agrees there is a need for further housing.
 As a minimum those sites presently allocated for redevelopment need to be carried forward as they have potential to provide housing.
-Flexibility is important to Support noted and comments noted.
-The Strategic Development Plan (SESplan) sets a housing land requirement for the whole of the SESplan area for the period up to 2024.
-The figures are based on the Housing Needs and Demand Assessment (HNDA) undertaken in the preparation of SESplan.
-For the Scottish Borders the HNDA set the scale of housing land requirement over the period 2009 to 2024 at 8740 housing units.
-For the period 2012 to 2024 this would be equivalent to 6950 housing units.
-At 2012 the Council's annual Housing Land Audit identified a total established It is recommended that the Council agree to take forward the Proposed Plan on the basis of the preferred option.
+Flexibility is important to allow an appropriate form of development to Support noted and comments noted.
+The MIR was based upon the SESplan Proposed Plan housing requirement.
+The SESplan Proposed Plan is now at Examination and this will consider the issue of future housing land requirement across the SESplan area.
+Because the Local Development Plan requires to conform to the SESplan Strategic Development Plan, the finalisation of the housing supply within the Proposed Local Development should await the outcome of the SESplan Examination.
+This is anticipated in spring of 2013.
+It is therefore proposed that the finalisation of the housing land supply within the Local Development Plan should await the It is recommended that the Council agree that the final decision in relation to this should be presented as part of the report on the Proposed Local Development Plan.